 Week 4: Directing The Actor

-Put into practice the tools we have learned the previous week.
-The job of the director is to know the result you are looking for and have a vision of the film through the eyes of the audience.
+Put the tools learned in the previous week into practice.
 The director needs to know the emotional experience they want the audience to have.
-We will use the tools from the reading assignment to get the performance you want from the actors.
+We will use the strategies from the reading assignment to get the performance you want from the actors.